 To make the section 663(b) election to treat any amount paid or credited to a beneficiary within 65 days following the close of the tax year as being paid or credited on the last day of that tax year, check the box.
-This election can be made by the fiduciary of a complex trust or, for tax years beginning after August 5, 1997, the executor of a decedent's estate.
+This election can be made by the fiduciary of a complex trust or the executor of a decedent's estate.
 For the election to be valid, you must file Form 1041 by the due date (including extensions).
 Once made, the election is irrevocable.